Shirin, K, Yamolky

 I was too young to understand what was going on at the time.

-I still think about the day this happened and wish I had kept some of her sketches so everyone can see why I was so inspired to be just like my big sister Askin.
+I still think about the day this happened and wish I had kept some of her sketches so everyone could see how my sisters Art had inspired me.

-I decided that day, that when I get older, I would like to be able to draw just like my sister and make her proud of me and hopefully she might start drawing again too.
+I decided that day, that when I get older, I would be able to draw just like my sister and make her proud that she alone had been my inspiration and hope that one day she might start drawing again.

 I was very shy to ask for help so I started to draw cartoons while watching Bugs Bunny, Goofy and Pluto on TV.
 (I know what youre thinking, yes - we did have TV and cartoons back in Iraq!)